 |C. One of the first widely read female authors of the Western world, as some belief.||D. Written by what some believe as one of the first widely read female authors of the Western world|

-This computer-based test, that measures an applicant’s ability on various parameters has four sections.
-The GMAT syllabus of these parts have been given a rundown below:
+This computer-based test, which measures an applicant’s ability on various parameters has four sections.
+The GMAT syllabus of these parts has been given a rundown below:

 candidate’s written communication skills